A-AboElnaga/small_projects/E-JUST-campus-meal-reservation-automation/Readme.md

 # A web scraping block in python using selenium and chromedriver

-I made this so I can automate daily meal reservation on the university cmapus (E-JUST campus), so I do not have to bother and do the same dull task everyday.
+I made this so I can automate daily meal reservation on the university campus (E-JUST campus), so I do not have to bother and do the same dull task everyday.
 It is expected to automate the task(task scheduler in windows) to run daily after midnight or whenever I open my laptop for the first time on a day.
 As an improvment a deployment on a cloud service would be more convenient.